Nursery Fees

 Sibling Discount

-Where more than one child in the same family attends the School or Nursery, the younger siblings will be granted a 5% discount on Fees.
+Where more than one child in the same family attends the School or Nursery, the younger sibling(s) will be granted a discount of 5% off Nursery fees.

 Tax Free Childcare